-The hot, toasty days and nights of August might be behind us but the arrival of fall brings some of our favorite weather in Ogunquit.
+The hot, toasty days and nights of summer might be behind us but the arrival of fall brings some of our favorite weather in Ogunquit.
 Sunny, golden afternoons followed by cool & crisp autumn evenings.

 Follow the foliage

 While areas in the north will see the leaves begin to change before us – starting in late September – the foliage in Ogunquit is certainly worth waiting for.
 There is something so magical about seeing the burning, blazing colors against the sparkling blue of the ocean.

 Peak colors will likely hit here in mid-October, so don’t wait to make your reservations at The Colonial Inn to ensure you see our local woods in full flight.

 During your stay you can take a quick 10 minute drive from the hotel over to the Mount Agamenticus Conservation Region, which encompasses the most extensive coastal forest block between Acadia National Park and the Pine Barrens of New Jersey.
 Walk the trails throughout the mountain or head straight for the summit and enjoy the easy 1 mile Big A loop for plenty of gorgeous views.

 From the hotel you can also drive straight down Shore Road to the town of York and enjoy the canopy of colors along the way.
 Don’t forget to stop at Nubble Lighthouse on Cape Neddick, one of the most beautiful sights nearby.

 A great easy-going and socially distant activity – apple picking is another of our favorite things about fall.
 Head west from the hotel and visit McDougal Orchards where you can pick your own apples, plums, pears and fall raspberries (reservations needed on the weekends) and Kelly Orchards where you can pick your own peaches and apples.
 Both orchards have procedures in place to keep everyone safe so be sure to visit their website before heading out.

 Enjoy those warm, cozy fall vibes with freshly baked cookies